HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

   </tbody>
 </table>

-An Authorization Server receiving a token request containing an Authentication Token JWT as above **SHALL** validate and respond to the request as per [Sections 6 and 7](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-6) of UDAP JWT-Based Client Authentication, with the following additional constraints.
+An Authorization Server receiving a token request containing an Authentication Token JWT as above **SHALL** validate and respond to the request as per [Sections 6 and 7](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-6) of UDAP JWT-Based Client Authentication, with the additional constraints below.

 For all successful token requests, Authorization Servers **SHALL** issue access tokens with a lifetime no longer than 60 minutes.